Gen3 - Attachments - What is a Load Calibration & how to do it.

 Now do all of the above again with a known load weight - Gain Calibration

-Now the system needs to know how the pressure increases when lifting a load (this is referred to as the gain calibration).
-The operator will be required to lift a load with a known weight and enter the weight into the software.
+The gain calibration enables the system to know how the pressure increases when lifting a load.
+The operator will be required to lift a load with a known weight and then enter that weight into the software.
 The gain calibration is similar to the zero calibration; with boom angle calibration steps at different boom extensions and the resultant graph curves are similar.

 After the gain calibration is completed, the load calibration for this attachment is complete.